 We hope that most complaints can be sorted out easily and quickly, often at the time that they arise and with the person concerned.
 If your problem cannot be sorted out in this way and you wish to make a complaint, we would like you to let us know as soon as possible – ideally within a matter of days, or at the most a few weeks.
 This will enable us to establish what has happened more easily.
 If it is not possible to do this, please let us have the details fo your complaint within six months of the incident that caused the problem, or within six months of discovering that you have a problem, provided that this is within twelve months of the incident.

-Complaints should be addressed to the Practice Manager – Mrs Hilary Jenkins or any of the doctors.
-Alternatively, you are very welcome to ask to meet Mrs Jenkins, in order to discuss your concerns.
+Complaints should be addressed to the Practice Manager – Mrs Tina Gabb or any of the doctors.
+Alternatively, you are very welcome to ask to meet Mrs Gabb, in order to discuss your concerns.
 She will explain the complaints procedure to you and will make sure that your concerns are dealt with according to that procedure.
 It would be a great help is you can be as specific as possible about your complaint.

 WHAT WE WILL DO